harveyf2801/pyUIauto/README.md

     - Fixed some issues with setValue() method on buttons and menus
   - 0.1.5
     - Added context managers for better popup menu handling
+  - 0.1.6
+    - Added isOnTop method for components
+    - Fixed isVisible method for components
+    - Added checks for components existing in helper methods

 ## Acknowledgments